Akki09/DSA/README.md

       4. Kadane's Algorithm, maximum subarray sum
       5. Print subarray with maximum subarray sum (extended version of above problem)
       6. Stock Buy and Sell
+      7. Rearrange the array in alternating positive and negative items